 We use very different principles in both contexts.
 Our 'folk psychology' is based on our ability to empathize with others.
 We attribute intentions, thoughts and emotions to others to understand (and predict) their behavior.
-Of course, we do not do this for the behavior of physical objects.
-In this context, there are very different principles at work.
-The result is that we intuitively see the mental as radically different and separate from the material (and we still tend to do this despite the fact that we now have neuroscience mapping the relationship between physical processes of the brain and mental activity).
-From such a strong dualism, it is not too big of a step to disconnect the mental from the physical by talking about an immortal soul in a mortal body and to postulate the existence of purely spiritual (immaterial) entities, such as ghosts and gods.
+Of course, we do not do this with regards to the ‘behavior’ of physical objects.
+In this context, there are very different principles at play.
+As aresult,we intuitively see the mental as radically separate from the material (and we still tend to do this even though we now have the neuroscience map out the relationship between physical processes of the brain and mental activity).
+From such a strong dualism, it is not too big of a leap to disconnect the mental from the physical by talking about an immortal soul in a mortal body, and to hypothesize the existence of purely spiritual (immaterial) entitiessuch as ghosts and gods.

 Finally, other biases also play a role in forming religious ideas.
 For example, we seem to have an intuitive preference for 'teleo-functional' explanations (explanations in terms of purposes).
-When children and non-scientifically educated adults are asked why a certain rock is pointy, they tend to prefer answers such as 'because animals would not sit on them' over answers such as ‘by coincidence’ or 'because the wind or the rain have shaped the rock' (Kelemen 2003, Casler & Kelemen 2008).
-This explains why creation stories are intuitively compelling.
-The world is seen as the product of a divine architect in which everything is as it is for a reason.
+When children and non-scientifically educated adults are asked why a certain rock is pointy, they tend to prefer answers such as 'because animals would not sit on them' over answers such as ‘by coincidence’ or 'because the wind or the rain have shaped the rock' (Kelemen, 2003, Casler & Kelemen, 2008).
+This explains why creation stories are intuitively compelling; the world is experienced as the product of a divine architect in which everything iexists for a reason.

-Once these religious beliefs emerge, they spread like a running fire.
-An important reason why we easily take on such irrational beliefs is our ingroup - outgroup bias.
-We are spoon-fed those beliefs by people close to us and we take these beliefs on board without scrutinizing them with a critical eye.
-The emotional bond we develop with these ‘sacred’ beliefs, makes us even less likely to scrutinize them.
+Once these religious beliefs emerge, they spread like a wildfire.
+Another important reason why we easily take on such irrational beliefs is our ingroup - outgroup bias.
+We are taught these beliefs by people close to us, and we tusually take on those same beliefs without critically questioning them.
+The emotionswe develop towards these ‘sacred’ beliefs make us even less likely to scrutinize them.

 The myth of ‘Homo economicus’

-We do however not only err in higher spheres.
-In our everyday life, dealing with practical problems, our biases also lead us astray on a regular basis.
-Behavioral economists, in this context, overthrow the traditional view in classical economics that economic actors are rational.
-Such a rational economic actor is often referred to as a ‘Homo economicus’, she has well defined preferences and maximizes her 'utility' (the value or pleasure she gets from her investment and consumption choices) in a perfectly rational way.
+We do, however, err in other places than such higher realms.
+In our everyday life in which we frequently deal with more pracrical problems, our biases also often lead us astray.
+It is precisely in this context that behavioral economists, overthrow the traditional view that economic actors are always rational.
+Such a rational economic actor is often referred to as a ‘Homo economicus’, who has well defined preferences and who maximizes their 'utility' (the value or pleasure they get from their investment and consumption choices) in a perfectly rational way.

-The reality of how investors and consumers act, however, is pretty far removed from this rational ideal.
-What we are willing to pay for a product is usually the result of 'anchoring' (see problem 10 of chapter 2 and the appendix) and not of a rational consideration of how much utility the product will give us (taking into account how much utility other purchases for a similar sum would yield us).
-Such a consideration is much too complicated.
+The reality of how investors and consumers act, however, is quite different from this rational ideal.
+What we are willing to spend on a particular product, for example, is usually the result of 'anchoring' (see problem 10 of chapter 2 and the appendix) and not of a rational consideration regarding how much utility the product will give us (considering how much use another purchases of a similar price would yield us).